Learn More About Us

 Heads of Departments have general supervision and direction of the work of their departments, assigning teaching duties to the members following consultation with them in committee.

 The University of Saskatchewan uses an integrated planning process to bring together university-level and college/unit-specific initiatives to create four-year plans.
 The purpose of integrated planning is to align academic priorities with financial and capital resources in order to ensure the responsible use of all resources, especially donated resources.
-Our Second Integrated Plan, entitled “Toward and Engaged University”, is guiding our work between May 1, 2008 to April 30, 2012.
+Our Third Integrated Plan, entitled “Promis and Potential”, is guiding our work between May 1, 2012 to April 30, 2016.

 Why do we plan?